ethereum/go-ethereum/cmd/signer/README.md

 In this case, `geth` would be started with `--externalsigner=http://localhost:8550` and would relay requests to `eth.sendTransaction`.

+## TODOs

+Some snags and todos

+* The signer should take a startup param "--no-change", for UI:s that do not contain the capability to perform changes to things, only approve/deny.
+Such a UI should be able to start the signer in a more secure mode by telling it that it only wants approve/deny capabilities.

+* It would be nice if the signer could collect new 4byte-id:s/method selectors, and have a secondary database for those (`4byte_custom.json`).
+Users could then (optionally) submit their collections for inclusion upstream.

+* It should be possible to configure the signer to check if an account is indeed known to it, before passing on to the UI.
+The reason it currently does not, is that it would make it possible to enumerate accounts if it immediately returned "unknown account".
+Similarly, it should be possible to configure the signer to auto-allow listing (certain) accounts, instead of asking every time.

+* Upon startup, the signer should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
+  * Version info about the signer
+  * Address of API (http/ipc)
+    * This makes it posible for the UI to use the api for creating transactions
+  * List of known accounts

+* The signer should pass the `Origin` header as call-info to the UI.
+As of right now, the way that info about the request is put together is a bit of a hack into the http server.
+This could probably be greatly improved

+* Geth relay
+    - Geth should be started in `geth --external_signer localhost:8550`.

+* Geth checksum
+  - Currently, the Geth API:s use `common.Address` in the arguments to transaction submission (e.g `to` field).
+This type is 20 `bytes`, and is incapable of carrying checksum information.
+The signer uses `common.MixedcaseAddress`, which retains the original input.
+  - The Geth api should switch to use the same type, and relay `to`-account verbatim to the external api.

+* Wallets / accounts.
+Add API methods for wallets.

+* Storage
+    * An encrypted key-value storage should be implemented
+    * See [rules.md](rules.md) for more info about this.

+* Another potential thing to introduce is pairing.
+  * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
+  * Thus geth/mist/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
+  * This feature would make the addition of rules less dangerous.

 ## Communication

 ### External API